- Conserve 2 Enhance

 The Center for Pima Basin Sustainability (CPBS) serves as the fiscal umbrella and Board of Directors for these programs.

-The CPBS identifies, promotes, and supports sustainable technologies, infrastructure, and processes for Southern Arizona.
-Governed by an independent board of directors and working with PAG, the center provide staff support and other resources to assist its focus areas of environment, energy and transportation.
-The center’s mission is complementary to PAG’s Sustainable Environment Programs including Rideshare, Clean Cities, Water, and Air.
+The CPBS identifies, promotes and supports sustainable technologies, infrastructure and processes for southern Arizona.
+Governed by an independent board of directors and working with Pima Association of Governments, the center provides staff support and other resources to assist its focus areas of environment, energy and transportation.
+The center’s mission is complementary to PAG’s Sustainable Environment Programs including Rideshare, Clean Cities, Water and Air.

 Conserve 2 Enhance

-C2E is guided by the C2E Advisory Board whose key partners include Sonoran Institute, the UA Water Resources Research Center, Pima Association of Governments, and Tucson Water.
-Ask us how you can become a C2E sponsor or partner and like us on Facebook (https://www.facebook.com/conserve2enhance).
+C2E is guided by the C2E Advisory Board whose key partners include Sonoran Institute, the University of Arizona Water Resources Research Center, Pima Association of Governments and Tucson Water.

 Top of Page